Half-mast: Iran

 The flag of Iran is flown at half-mast on the death of a national figure or mourning days.

-On 21 January 2017 Iran's flag was flown at half-mast worldwide to respect the victims of the Plasco Building collapse;

-On 10 January 2017 Iran's flag was flown at half-mast worldwide to respect the death of the national figure and late Chairman of the Expediency Discernment Council Ayatollah Akbar Hashemi Rafsanjani who died on 8 January 2017.
+On 10 January 2017, the flag was flown at half-mast following the death of Ayatollah Akbar Hashemi Rafsanjani, and again eleven days later following the Plasco Building collapse in Tehran.

 Ireland

-The flag of Ireland is flown at half-mast on the death of a national or international figure, that is, former and current presidents or taoisigh, on all prominent government buildings equipped with a flag pole.
+The flag of Ireland is flown at half-mast on the death of a national or international figure, including former and current presidents or Taoiseach, on all prominent government buildings equipped with a flag pole.
 The death of a prominent local figure can also be marked locally by the flag being flown at half-mast.
 When the national flag is flown at half mast, no other flag should be half-masted.
 When a balcony in Berkeley, California, collapsed, killing six Irish people, flags were flown at half mast above all state buildings.

-In 2016, to commemorate the 100th anniversary of the 1916 Easter Rising, the Irish national flag over the General Post Office in Dublin was lowered to half mast.
+In 2016, to commemorate the centenary of the Easter Rising, the Irish national flag over the General Post Office in Dublin was lowered to half mast.
 On Easter Monday 1916, as the rising began, Patrick Pearse stood outside the Post Office and read the Proclamation of the Irish Republic.

 Israel

-The flag of Israel is flown at half-mast in Israel:
+The flag of Israel is flown at half-mast on Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron (Fallen Soldiers and Victims of Terrorism Remembrance Day), and other national days of mourning.

-On Yom HaShoah, or the Holocaust Remembrance Day;

-On Yom Hazikaron, or Fallen Soldiers and Victims of Terrorism Remembrance Day;

-On other national days of mourning.